Protected Landscape Area

 On the south margin of the lagoon is the Furnas Monitoring and Research Centre with relevant information about the Furnas history, the geosite and the rehabilitation plan of its water mass.

-Besides the visit to several viewpoints, in this protected area is also possible to do walking trails such as Lagoa das Furnas (PRC06SMI) and Pico do Ferro (PRC22SMI).
+Besides the visit to several viewpoints, in this protected area is also possible to do the walking trail Lagoa das Furnas (PRC06SMI).

 The Volcanic Complex of Furnas is classified as Ramsar Site since 2008 under the Convention on Wetlands and comprises a Special Protection Area (SPA) within the Nature 2000 network.
 The Lagoa das Furnas is still classified as a protected body of water through the “Plano de Ordenamento da Bacia Hidrográfica da Lagoa das Sete Cidades” (Furnas Lake Land Development and Watershed Plan) (POBHLF).
 Together with two other protected areas of Povoação and Nordeste councils, it was awarded the European Charter for Sustainable Tourism in Protected Areas by the EUROPARC Federation.